antsouchlos/nanofmt/README.md

 ## Limitations

-For the compile time preprocessing of format strings non non-type template parameters are heavily relied upon, which means C++20 is required.
+For the compile time preprocessing of format strings non-type template parameters are heavily relied upon, which means C++20 is required.

 Only a limited subset of the `fmtlib` syntax is recognized: